tolssev/tolssev/README.md

 👋 About me
 ---
-I am a novice Web-developer & designer.
-I am currently studying\
+I am a novice Web-developer.
+I am currently studying and\
-at courses and practicing on my projects.
+practicing on my projects.
 I want to find a job soon.

 💪 Skills
 ---